Daniel J. Frey

 They have to be reminded.

-So the news purveyors do a rehashing a gentle reminder to their consumers of what was on the previous day's menu.
+So the news purveyors do a rehash, a gentle reminder to their consumers each day of what was on the previous day's menu.

 Yet the media forgets what they say as soon as they say it.